 Champion’s ingredients and foods are never preserved with BHA/BHT or any other chemical preservative.

 Champion never adds BHA or BHT (or any other chemical preservative) to our pet foods or ingredients, and all ingredients and foods are preserved with our proprietary blend of vitamin E with botanical extracts.

 As BHA and BHT are typically present in pet food ingredient supply chains (for example, BHA and BHT are often present in the feed fed to chickens, turkey or duck) we work with our suppliers to ensure our ingredients enable Champion’s final product standards.

 Champion’s BHA, BHT standard is set at true trace level not to exceed 5 ppm (parts per million) of BHA/BHT, which is 0.0005%, or one half of one thousandth of 1% – the lower limit of what most certified laboratories are able to detect or measure.

 Q. WHO MAKES ORIJEN’S FOODS, AND WHERE ARE THEY MADE?

 Both ORIJEN and ACANA foods are made by Champion Petfoods.
-We cook our foods exclusively for pet lovers in the USA in our custom-built DogStar® kitchens in Auburn, Kentucky.
+We cook our foods exclusively for pet lovers in Canada and around the world in our NorthStar® kitchens in Morinville, Alberta.